ravudet/gardening/schedule.md

 ### Planting (when harvesting, check photos for what you did when planting to make adjustments):

+#### 01/11 start buying soil

+- see how much soil you need
+- add buying soil to your weekly routine
+- remember to bring gloves to pick up the soil

 #### 01/04 buy seeds + start looking for new seeds

 - check your current seed library and use [seed counts](#seed-counts) to see how many packs of each you need to be buy